* This is the Consumer Version. *

 Hallucinations involve hearing, seeing, tasting, or physically feeling things that no one else does.
 Hallucinations that are heard (auditory hallucinations) are by far the most common.
 People may hear voices in their head commenting on their behavior, conversing with one another, or making critical and abusive comments.

 Negative symptoms involve a decrease in or loss of normal functions.
 They include the following:

-Reduced expression of emotions involves showing little or no emotion .
+Reduced expression of emotions (blunted affect) involves showing little or no emotion.
 The face may appear immobile.
 People make little or no eye contact.
 People do not use their hands or head to add emotional emphasis as they speak.
 Events that would normally make them laugh or cry produce no response.

 Poverty of speech refers to a decreased amount of speech.
 Answers to questions may be terse, perhaps one or two words, creating the impression of an inner emptiness.

 Anhedonia refers to a diminished capacity to experience pleasure.
-People may take little interest in previous activities and spend more time in purposeless ones.
+People may take little interest in previous activities and spend more time in purposeless activities.